tidyomics/.github/profile/README.md

 ## Comparison to Bioconductor

 A key innovation in Bioconductor is the use of object-oriented programming and specific data structures.
-For example in the [Gentleman et al 2004](https://doi.org/10.1186/gb-2004-5-10-r80)
+As described in [Gentleman et al 2004](https://doi.org/10.1186/gb-2004-5-10-r80)

 > An `exprSet` is a data structure that binds together array-based